Ted DiBiase: Welfare fraud accusations

 In February 2020, it was reported that DiBiase's ministry received more than $2.1 million in welfare funds from the state of Mississippi after his son, Brett, was hired as deputy administrator of the state's Department of Human Services.
 His son, Brett, pleaded guilty to creating fraudulent statements in what has been labeled as Mississippi's largest public embezzlement case in state history.
 In October 2021, a court ordered Ted DiBiase Sr. to pay $722,299 of the misappropriated funds given to his Heart of David Ministries.
 In May 2022, the Mississippi Department of Human Services sued DiBiase, his sons, and retired NFL quarterback Brett Favre, and several others to recover more than $20 million in money "squandered" from the Temporary Assistance for Needy Families anti-poverty program.

 In April 2022, the Mississippi Office of State Auditor reported that DiBiase personally received a $250,000 check from the Family Resource Center, a Mississippi welfare grantee, to "provide services as a Motivational Speaker."
 DiBiase forwarded an email from the welfare grantee to his sons, Ted DiBiase Jr. and Brett DiBiase, stating: "Look what I got today!".
 DiBiase says his famous name made his family a target for federal investigators.
-“We’re caught in the middle of it.
-If I didn’t have a celebrity name they wouldn’t even be looking at me.”
+"We're caught in the middle of it.
+If I didn't have a celebrity name they wouldn't even be looking at me."

-On February 22, 2024, Ted's ex-agent opened up in an exclusive interview to discuss his thoughts on Ted's involvement where eWrestlingNews quoted him as saying, "it just doesn’t match the man that I’ve known.
-Ted, is careful in the sense that he wouldn’t do that, he has a real love for God and his wife.
-He just wouldn’t do that in my honest opinion."
+Opening statements began on January 7, 2026, in the federal trial against DiBiase.
+He is accused of misusing federal welfare funds intended for low-income families in Mississippi.
+The charges were first made public in 2023.